 BA in Studio Art - The BA provides a solid background in materials, techniques and idea development across all media areas combined with art historical studies.
 Students have the opportunity to specialize or generalize in various medias.
+This degree offers more space for electives, making it useful for students who wish to double major or incorporate minor(s) into their degree program.

-BFA in Studio Art - The BFA curriculum provides students with a multidisciplinary understanding of contemporary visual arts.
+BFA in Studio Art - The BFA curriculum offers a more intense investigation into contemporary visual arts.
 Students who wish to embark on a professional career in art apply to the BFA program through a portfolio process in their sophomore year.
-Areas of potential specialization include photography and lens-based media, graphic design and media arts, ceramics, drawing, painting, jewelry/ metalsmithing, and sculpture.
-Students may also elect to focus on several areas of specialization for an intermedia concentration.
+Areas of potential specialization include photography and lens-based media, graphic design and media arts, ceramics, drawing, painting, jewelry/metalsmithing, and sculpture, or students may elect to focus on multiple specializations for an intermedia concentration.
 This degree culminates with a BFA thesis exhibition.